Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Structural GMVAR model

 and so on, where "$*$" signifies that the element is not constrained, "$+$" denotes a strict positive and "$-$" a strict negative sign constraint, and "$0$" means that the element is constrained to zero.
 In the first example, Condition~\ref{cond:W} is satisfied because the last shock is assumed to move the last two variables to the opposite directions when the first two shocks are assumed to move them to the same direction, implying that the first two shocks cannot satisfy the constraint imposed on the last shock (as is nor after changing all signs of the impact responses).
 Similarly in the second example, the last shock moves to opposite directions the variables that the first two shocks move to the same direction.
 The last example imposes a zero constraint for the impact response of the first variable to the last shock, while the first two shocks impose strict sign constraints.
 Since the non-zero impact responses of the first two shocks cannot satisfy the zero constraint of the last shock, Condition~\ref{cond:W} is satisfied.
 By using sign and zero constraints in this manner, it is easy to produce further examples that lead to the identification of the last shock.

 Imposing sign or zero constraints on $W$ equals to placing them on $B_t$, so they can be justified economically.
 Under Assumption~\ref{as:eigenvalues}, the model is statistically identified prior to imposing the constraints, making the parameter constraints required in Condition~\ref{cond:W} also testable.
+This different to the conventional SVAR setup in which the identifying constraints cannot be validated statistically \cite[e.g.,][Chapters~8 and 10]{Kilian+Lutkepohl:2017}.
+Similarly to the conventional SVAR model, labelling the shocks formally with the economic shocks of interest, however, requires the identification constraints to be economically motivated.
+As Proposition~\ref{prop:ident1} shows and the examples in~(\ref{eq:exampleconstraints}) demonstrate, our method facilitates finding economically plausible identification constraints by flexibly using sign constraints alone or in combination with zero constraints.
+A point identification can be obtained even with only sign constraints, while in the conventional SVAR setup, sign constraints alone lead to a set identification only \cite[see e.g.,][Chapter~13]{Kilian+Lutkepohl:2017}.
 If Assumption~\ref{as:eigenvalues} fails, the structural GMVAR model is not fully identified and the problem of testing the parameter constraints is non-standard, which is briefly addressed in the next section.